 A Master’s thesis is a substantial work that demonstrates original scholarship in your field.

-The Master’s thesis for a graduate degree in language and literature is a substantial work, written in close consultation with an adviser, that demonstrates original scholarship in the field of language and literature.
+The Master’s thesis for a graduate degree in language and literature is a substantial work, written in close consultation with a Thesis Director, that demonstrates original scholarship in the field of language and literature.

 This page provides an overview of the guidelines for preparing and developing a Master’s thesis as part of the degree requirements for an M.A. in Language and Literature.
-For specific questions, contact your thesis adviser, or if an adviser has not yet been assigned, contact the thesis coordinator or refer to your student handbook.
+For specific questions, contact your Thesis Director, or if a Director has not yet been assigned, contact the thesis coordinator or refer to your student handbook.

 One of the first tasks associated with your thesis is choosing an appropriate topic.
 You can (and should!) be thinking about this throughout your education at Signum University.